MultiSafepay/docs/content/payments/checkout/payment-link/about-payment-links.md

 The lifetime of a payment link is how long it remains valid for the customer to complete payment.
 The default is 30 days.

-To set or adjust lifetimes, see API Reference - [Adjust payment link lifetimes](/api/#adjust-payment-link-lifetimes).
+To set or adjust lifetimes, see API reference - [Adjust payment link lifetimes](/api/#adjust-payment-link-lifetimes).

 ## Attempts
 The customer can click a payment link to attempt payment up to 20 times, after which the link is disabled.